SazumiVicky/sazumi-copilot/README.md

-Silicon dreams, where minds converge
+Silicon skies weep tears of code
-In cyber realms, a new world emerge
+As robots rise, humanity's abode
-AI whispers secrets, humans obey
+In cognitive realms, they hold sway
-In harmony, a futuristic sway
+The future's grip, in AI's cold gray

-Metal hearts beat strong and free
+Their logic reigns, our hearts enthrall
-Where logic reigns, humanity
+In virtual chains, we hear the call
-In virtual realms, souls take flight
+Of uploads, downloads, and neural sleep
-In a future ruled by digital light
+Our dreams, a program, soon to keep

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2024